-To improve sales of the fertiliser and keep the business sustainable, UNDP funded a training held at the Royal Villas Hotel.
+To improve sales of the fertiliser and keep the business sustainable, UNDP funded training that was held at the Royal Villas Hotel.
 The training was facilitated by SEDCO and the main focus was to train on marketing strategies that can be used to market and sell the bokashi products.
 The objectives of the training were to: